 Layers of Atmosphere

 The atmosphere acts as a barrier to protect the earth from harmful UV (Ultra Violet) rays and lets in moderate sunlight.
-UV radiations are the harmful radiations and are the prime cause for sunburns.
+UV radiations are harmful radiations and are the prime cause of sunburns.
 There are five layers of the atmosphere; they are: